 Originally from the Fediverse

-after downloading the image, OCRbot uses tesseract-ocr to extract the text. this is a free (as in libre and gratis) program that uses neural networks to do the job. it’s been trained on a massive dataset of text and has “learned” what letters usually look… Read More »Lynne Teaches Tech: How does OCRbot work?
+after downloading the image, OCRbot uses tesseract-ocr to extract the text. this is a free (as in libre and gratis) program that uses neural networks to do the job. it’s been trained on a massive dataset of text and has “learned” what letters usually look like. it knows that a… Read More »Lynne Teaches Tech: How does OCRbot work?

-Last Updated on May 5, 2019the ebooks bots (the ones i using the code i made, anyway) use something called markov chains. markov chains are a mathematical concept, and in computer science (computers are the only thing i know about), they are generally used for predictive text. when you type… Read More »Lynne Teaches Tech: How do mstdn-ebooks bots work?
+the ebooks bots (the ones i using the code i made, anyway) use something called markov chains. markov chains are a mathematical concept, and in computer science (computers are the only thing i know about), they are generally used for predictive text. when you type “how are” on your phone… Read More »Lynne Teaches Tech: How do mstdn-ebooks bots work?

 Let’s use twitter and mastodon for our examples.Twitter is centralised, while Mastodon is not.
 This means that it’s possible for Twitter to disappear at any time – the CEO could (theoretically) shut it down and delete anything at a moment’s notice.
 The company behind twitter has complete control over everything… Read More »Lynne Teaches Tech: What does “decentralised” mean?